Conference season is kicking off.

 Even better, conference attendees are physically present in one location and following the show’s hashtag on social media.
 Further, they’re predisposed to acquire as much information as possible!Conferences increase the chances of getting your audience to focus on your content! #contentmarketingClick To Tweet

 More importantly, conferences are ALL about business.

-This is true whether you’re a conference producer, presenter, sponsor, attendee or outside spectator.
+But, to create quality conference content, you need a content marketing plan and related editorial calendar regardless of whether you’re a conference producer, presenter, sponsor, attendee or outside spectator.

 Otherwise—no conference content magic happens!

 Don’t worry, we’ve got you covered–here are the 3 types of conference content that you need to boost your marketing results.